yijunyu/trusted-programming.github.io/articles/Compiler/Speedup.md

 ## Updates

-- [x] Method 1: an estimate of 10% performance gain can be obtained for the benchmarks.
+- [x] Method 1: an estimate of 10% performance gain can be obtained for the benchmarks: the option is not on by default, but when the option is on it does improve the performance.
+A further update by Nov 24 by the language team to decide whether the feature will be made into a default.
 - [x] Method 2: according to one product line, this feature alone could reduce compilation time by 30%.
 - [x] Method 3: According to the experiment on the Rust compiler itself, within the build of OpenEuler, we are able to reduce the compilation time by 50% using this technique alone.